 Historical catches by Russia and Japan from the combined Emperor Seamounts were high and reached 100 thousand tons in 1970s, followed by a crash (Figure 3).
-Currently North Pacific armorhead is caught by Japan and Korea on the Emperor Seamounts using bottom trawls and gillnets.
+One or two Korean bottom trawl vessels operated from 2004 to 2019.
+Currently North Pacific armorhead is caught by Japan on the Emperor Seamounts using bottom trawls and gillnets.
 This fishery is a potential source of significant adverse impacts on vulnerable marine ecosystems due to bottom contact gear.